 Community health rating has improved over time, while personal health rating has declined.
 Perception of the local community varied across race and ethnicity (see Table 17).
 A larger percentage of WNH respondents agreed that they are able to get healthy food easily (80%) compared to 68%, 65%, and 69% of BNH, Hisp., and Other respondents respectively.
 A larger percentage of WNH (71%) and BNH (68%) respondents agreed that they have no problem getting the health care that they need compared to 60% and 62% of Hispanic and Other respondents respectively.
 Even though 68%, 60% and 62% of BNH, Hisp., and Other (respectively) respondents agreed that they had no problem getting the health care services that they needed, only 48%, 49% and 51% (respectively) agreed that the quality of health care is good in their neighborhood.
-This is unlike the comparable percentages of WNH who both agreed that they had no problem getting the health care is good in their neighborhood.
-This is unlike the comparable percentages of WNH who both agreed that they had no problem getting the health care is good in their neighborhood (65%).
+This is unlike the comparable percentages of WNH who both agreed that they had no problem getting the health care services that they needed (71%), and that the quality of health care was good in their neighborhood (65%).
 Perceptions of the availability of jobs, and public transportation also varied across race and ethnicity.